tatsumin39/youtube-to-discord-notifier/readme.md

 #### Handling Scheduled Broadcasts
 - If a scheduled broadcast is set but does not take place, the status of that broadcast will remain as 'upcoming' in the `Live` column of the 'videoData' sheet.
 This is because the YouTube feed is not updated, and the script does not automatically update the status.

-### Special Note
-The `youtubeToDiscord.js` script uses Japanese for notification messages to Discord, comments, and debugging console.log statements.
-As the Japanese used is basic, please feel free to replace it with your preferred language as needed.

 ### Language Note
 The `youtubeToDiscord.js` script uses Japanese for notification messages to Discord, comments, and debugging console.log statements.
 As the Japanese used is basic, please feel free to replace it with your preferred language as needed.